 This option offers employees a benefit or compensation in return for giving up their parking benefits. goDCgo recommends this option as it can help you save money on parking costs, while incentivizing sustainable commuting and providing employees with a valuable benefit.

 To fulfill this option, offer employees who currently have the option of subsidized or free parking a Clean Air Transportation Fringe Benefit, which is defined by the IRS as either a transit or vanpool subsidy.
 The subsidy you offer must be equal to the market rate of the parking space.
 Please note that employees do not have to accept the benefit for you to be compliant; you just have to offer it and notify employees of the option.

 Employees who give up their parking benefits will need to fill out a Clean Air Transportation Fringe Benefit worksheet showing how much transit and/or vanpool subsidy they would need monthly.
 If the subsidy is less than the market value of the parking space, then you must make up the difference by offering additional compensation, an increased contribution to the employee’s health coverage, or a combination of both.

 Determining the Market Value: To determine the market value of the parking offered to the employee, look for privately-owned parking facilities within ¼ mile of your organization’s location and take the average of their publicly-advertised price of parking per month.
 If there are no garages within ¼ mile of the organization expand your criteria to ½ mile.
 If there are no garages within ½ mile, use $175 per month as the market value.
-The following are tools and websites may be helpful; Park Right DC, Spot Hero, and Colonial Parking.
+Use this tool to help you determine market value.
 But remember, $175 is the lowest market value you can claim even if these tools show lower pricing.